Designator Appended after/before Call Sign

 Additional privilage in a club station

-eg. If you're an American Advanced class licensee, you will be restricted up to 200W output regardless of your 1.5kW skills in the home country, under the basic reciprocol agreement which considers you as a Japanese 2nd class licensee equivalent.
+e.g. If you're an American Advanced class licensee, you will be restricted up to 200W output regardless of your 1.5kW skills in the home country, under the basic reciprocol agreement which considers you as a Japanese 2nd class licensee equivalent.

 However under the control of a JA's 1st class licensee in a 1kW — the Japanese legal limit — club station, you can QRO up to 1kW.

-Foreigners Operation in JA
+Regulations for Foreigners' Operation in JA

 ObsoleteObsolateEffective